20616 - ECONOMICS AND POLITICS

 |Continuous assessment||Partial exams||General exam|

-Students can take a partial written exam and complete the written exam at the end of the course.
+Alternatively, students can take a partial written exam and complete the written exam at the end of the course.
 The first partial exam focuses on the material covered in the first part of the course.
 The second partial exam focuses on the material covered in the second part of the course.
-In this case, the weight is 50% for the first partial exam and 50% for the second partial exam.
-Alternatively, students can take a final written exam (100%).
+In this case, the weight is 40% for the first partial exam and 40% for the second partial exam.

 The assessment method for non-attending students is based on a final written exam.
 As for the case of attending students, the written exam contains open questions.
 It covers all topics analyzed during the course and it accounts for a maximum of 30 points.